|Nutrition Facts (per serving)|

 8 ounces cheddar cheese, shredded, plus more for garnish

 Gather the ingredients.

-Place all ingredients, except the cheese, in the slow cooker and cook on the HIGH setting for 2 1/2 to 3 hours, or until the lentils are tender.
+Place all ingredients, except cheese, in slow cooker and cook on the HIGH setting for 2 1/2 to 3 hours, or until lentils are tender.

 Serve hot, topped with more cheese or fresh chopped parsley, if desired.
 Taste, and season with salt and pepper, as needed